Making a complaint about police behaviour

 A member of the public who considers that a police officer or member of police staff has behaved incorrectly or unfairly has the right to make a complaint.

 If you make a complaint, a decision as to whether to record it is ordinarily made, in accordance with the Police Reform Act 2002, within 10 working days.
-You should be kept informed and if a decision is made not to record your complaint you can appeal to the Independent Police Complaints Commission (IPCC)
+You should be kept informed and if a decision is made not to record your complaint you can appeal to the Independent Office of Police Complaints (IOPC)

 All complaints are taken seriously and the police's aim is to deal with them to your satisfaction.
 Dependent upon your allegations, your complaint may be suitable to be dealt with using Local Resolution (LR).
 This process can be used for matters where often an explanation or some management involvement will provide you with a quick but satisfactory resolution to your complaint.